rajnikant12345/rajnikant12345.github.io/README.md

 ## Technology
 **Programming Languages:** *C, C++, Golang, JavaScript, HTML, CSS, Bash Scripting, or I can work on any language with short learning curve.*

-**System Design:** *Microservices, Docker, Databases ( RDBMS and NoSQL ), Message Queues, IPC, Multithreading, Concurrency, or I may figure out many new things.*
+**System Design:** *Microservices, Docker, Databases ( RDBMS and NoSQL ), Message Queues, IPC, Multithreading, Concurrency, or I may figure out something new.*